ewowi/StarDocs/docs/StarLight/Sound.md

 * Master - with option for AGC
 * Auto squelch ?
 (No noise, increase until first signals)
 * In effects smooth default on (setting?)
-* Save presets (StarBase will implement Presets which can turned on for modules - e.g. effect module or sound module) - alternative to presets in WLED, so no specific code for this in StarLeds (except maybe autoplay...)
+* Save presets (StarBase will implement Presets which can turned on for modules - e.g. effect module or sound module) - alternative to presets in WLED, so no specific code for this in StarLight (except maybe autoplay...)

-## Starleds sound - Build
+## StarLight sound - Build

 Not build yet (SH007 summer retreat ;-)